SJD1882/LLMCheatSheet/notebooks/README.md

 - [ ] Use case: Using Open Source LLMs with Langchain for Web Search (e.g. Wikipedia, DuckDuckGo)
 - [ ] Use case: Using Open Source LLMs with Langchain for reading multiple PDF files
-- [ ] Use case: Using Open Source LLMs with Langchain for story writing

 ### **AGI**
 - [ ] Reproducing ChaosGPT with an open source LLM and BabyAGI